krcs/configs-notes-public/nitrokey/yk-nk-challenge-response-keepassxc.md

     openssl rand 20 | base32

-You can save the hexadecimal value and store it in a secret location.
-You can transfer it to another device and have a backup.
+You can save the hexadecimal value and store it in a secret location and transfer it to another device and have a backup.

 ## Transfering secret to the device.